ci-compass/cicf/week02-python-and-jupyter/README.md

 JupyterLab is a newer, fancier, and perhaps nicer way to interact with Jupyter notebooks.
-You can launch a JupyterLab instance instead of old notebook interface, with the command:
+You can launch a JupyterLab instance instead of the old notebook interface, with the command:

 ```console
 jupyter lab